 Can this so-called “king of mushrooms” live up to its name?
 Let’s find out!

 Humans, like many other organisms, need oxygen to live.
 Without it, mitochondria, the powerhouses of cells, would be unable to produce chemical energy (adenosine triphosphate or ATP) needed to fuel the biological processes in your body.
-The process by which ATP is produced is called oxidative phosphorylation.
+A process called oxidative phosphorylation produces ATP.

 While oxidative phosphorylation is an essential process, it also produces cell-damaging free radicals.
 Various factors like stress, diet and environmental exposure can result in a surplus of free radicals compared to the anti-oxidants that would combat them.
 This imbalance is referred to as “oxidative stress.”

-Severe oxidative stress can lead to damage to components of the cell (including DNA), cell death (also known as apoptosis), and disruptions in cellular signaling.
-Oxidative stress is known to be involved in aging and in the development of many age-related ailments and conditions.
+Severe oxidative stress can lead to damage to components of the cell (including DNA), cell death (also known as inappropriate apoptosis), and disruptions in cellular signaling.
+Oxidative stress can lead to premature aging and the development of many age-related ailments and conditions.

 Chaga produces an impressive array of metabolites capable of acting as potent free radical scavengers.
-The metabolites in chaga can protect DNA from being damaged by oxidative stress.
-One study demonstrated that cells pretreated with chaga mushroom extracts before being treated with the free radical H2O2 showed 40% less DNA damage than those that weren’t pretreated.10
+The metabolites in chaga mushroom benefits DNA health by protecting it from oxidative stress damage.
+One study demonstrated that human blood cells pretreated with chaga mushroom extracts before being treated with the free radical H2O2 showed 40% less DNA damage than those that weren’t pretreated (7).

 Chaga ORAC Value

-Chaga is also considered to be very high on the ORAC scale, which is a measurement of antioxidant power and some websites have claimed Chaga is the highest of any food.
+Chaga is very high on the ORAC scale, which is a measurement of antioxidant power.
+In fact, some websites claim that Chaga is the highest of any food.
 However, ORAC values came under scrutiny in 2012, when the USDA removed their ORAC Food Database citing that the test did not directly correlate to health benefits (ie. higher is not necessarily better) and that the ORAC values were being misused by food and supplement ingredient suppliers to promote their products.

-Chaga is a powerhouse of trace minerals like zinc, copper, iron, and manganese, which can stimulate the production of SODs.
+Chaga is a source of trace minerals like zinc, copper, iron, and manganese, which can stimulate the production of SODs.

 Chaga has been revered in folk medicine for centuries to encourage gastrointestinal health and digestive comfort.
 Modern research confirms that chaga mushroom benefits include gastroprotective properties.
-It demonstrated the capacity to help regulate the gut microbiota.
+It demonstrated the capacity to help regulate the gut microbiota in certain studies.

-The antioxidant activity of polysaccharides in chaga was also found to support pancreatic health and regulate gut microbiota composition and diversity in mice.36,37
+The antioxidant activity of polysaccharides in chaga supported pancreatic health and regulated gut microbiota composition and diversity in mice studies (13,14).

 Inflammation is the immune system’s primary response to a variety of triggers, such as toxic agents and foreign invaders.
-It is also part of the body’s natural healing process — when your cells are damaged, your body releases inflammatory chemicals to help mitigate the injury and restore tissue homeostasis.
+It is also part of the body’s natural healing process.
+Your body releases inflammatory chemicals to help mitigate cell damage and to restore tissue homeostasis.

-In short, a healthy inflammation response is your friend.
+In short, healthy inflammation response is your friend.
 Interrupted or prolonged inflammation cascades can create body damage and disease.

 The antioxidant range in the chaga mushroom benefits the body by supporting a healthy inflammation response.
-Chaga appears to modulate the release of certain cytokines involved in inflammation.14 It was also found to be a significant inhibitor of nitric oxide (NO) and COX-2 in rats, which may explain its ability to alleviate temporary discomfort.14,16
+Chaga appears to modulate the release of certain cytokines involved in inflammation (15).
+It also appears to be an inhibitor of nitric oxide (NO) and COX-2 in rats, which may explain its ability to alleviate temporary discomfort (15,16).

 You may have read or heard the term “adaptogen” or biological response modifier (BRM) in reference to certain herbs and functional mushrooms.
 As the name implies, BRMs are substances that can modulate the immune system’s response, by either turning it up or down.

-- It must be nonspecific (its effect must be general) and must be able to assist the body in handling a wide range of stressors
+- Its effect must be general and must be able to assist the body in handling a wide range of stressors

-- It must be able to help maintain the body’s homeostasis
+- It must help maintain the body’s homeostasis

-- It must not harm the normal functions of the body
+- It should not harm the normal functions of the body

 Essentially, adaptogens help your body adapt to stress and restore balance.
-And with its rich polysaccharide content, chaga is considered a highly effective adaptogen.
+Chaga is considered a highly popular adaptogen.

 Chaga as an Immune System Adaptogen

-While the immune system is designed to protect the body against foreign invaders, it can also overreact to harmless substances.
+While the immune system is designed to protect the body against foreign invaders, it can create discharge symptoms.
 Such a response can affect the eyes, sinuses, and lungs, usually showing up as mucus, pain, or inflammation.

 As an adaptogen, chaga mushroom benefits overactive immune systems in certain demographics by helping to balance it.
-Inotodiol, a triterpenoid unique to chaga, acts as a mast cell stabilizer and can support eye and nasal comfort.18 Chaga can promote the secretion of certain cytokines to modulate immune responses.19 ne animal study also showed that chaga mushroom extracts prevented chemically-induced immune system overreactions, demonstrating its potential as a useful functional food.20
+Inotodiol, a triterpenoid unique to chaga mentioned above, acts as a mast cell stabilizer and can support eye and nasal comfort in mouse models (18).
+Chaga can promote the secretion of certain cytokines to modulate immune responses in mice (19).
+A new animal study also showed that chaga mushroom extracts prevented chemically-induced immune system overreactions, demonstrating its potential as a useful functional food (20).

 Studies have shown that the active compounds in chaga may have selective activity against many types of malignant cells, specifically in relation to inhibition of p38 kinase and ERK1/2 pathways (21-22,62).

-Insulin is the hormone responsible for moving glucose in the bloodstream into your muscle and fat cells, where it is stored for energy production.
+Insulin is the hormone responsible for moving glucose in the bloodstream into your muscle and fat cells to be stored for energy production.

-Healthy blood sugar levels are linked to heart, blood vessel, nerve, kidney, skin, and brain health.
+Healthy blood sugar levels are linked to heart, blood vessel, nerve, kidney, skin, and brain health (23).

 Chaga and Blood Glucose Levels

 A follow-up study confirmed these effects on blood sugar and cholesterol.
-Mice treated with either 30 or 60 mg/kg body weight of chaga ethanol extract for 21 days had similar results as in the first study.42
+Mice treated with either 30 or 60 mg/kg body weight of chaga ethanol extract for 21 days had similar results as in the first study (27).

-Part of chaga’s effects on blood sugar may be attributed to the inhibition of an enzyme that breaks down starch by its polysaccharides.
-Blocking this enzyme helps slow down glucose absorption in the digestive organs.43 Research performed in vitro showed the polysaccharides in chaga inhibit this enzyme, demonstrating chaga warrants more research into its effects on blood glucose modulation.40
+The chaga mushroom benefits for balancing blood sugar may be attributed to the inhibition of an enzyme (alpha-glucosidase) that breaks down starch by its polysaccharides.
+Blocking this enzyme helps slow down glucose absorption in the digestive organs (28).

 The polysaccharides in chaga mushroom continue to surprise scientists with their benefits.
-Chaga is an adaptogen: it has the capacity to bring balance to your entire body, including your energy levels and muscle endurance, as shown in animal studies.
+Chaga is an adaptogen: it has the capacity to support allostasis in the entire body, potentially including your energy levels and muscle endurance, as shown in animal studies.

 An animal study showed that chaga may help increase exercise endurance.
-Mice given chaga extracts for 14 days (at 0, 100, 200 and 300 mg/kg) were able to swim for a longer period of time than those given distilled water.
+Mice that were given chaga extracts for 14 days (at 0, 100, 200 and 300 mg/kg) were able to swim for a longer period of time than those given distilled water.
 Scientists noted that the mice given chaga also had significantly more glycogen — the predominant storage form of glucose for energy production — in their liver and muscles.
-Glycogen storage directly affects exercise endurance, and the results of this study suggest that chaga might increase the time before glycogen is depleted.52
+Glycogen storage directly affects exercise endurance, and the results of this study suggest that chaga might help increase the time before glycogen is depleted (29).

 Chaga polysaccharides also greatly reduced blood lactate levels in the mice.
 Muscles produce high levels of lactate during high-intensity exercise, which contributes to fatigue.
-Therefore, removing lactate quickly is beneficial to prevent or delay fatigue.52
+Therefore, removing lactate quickly is beneficial to prevent or delay fatigue (29).

-Betulinic acid, which is unique to chaga, and chaga’s other bio-compounds are being investigated by the scientific community as potential agents to protect the body against a variety of foreign invaders.
+Chaga’s other bio-compounds are being investigated by the scientific community as potential agents to protect the body against a variety of foreign invaders (30–35).